-Rolls-Royce Motor Cars Limited Unternehmenskommunikation Press Release 18 November 2015 Subject 25 years of additive manufacturing at the BMW Group Page 4 Date purposes over the years.
+Unternehmenskommunikation Press Release 18 November 2015 25 years of additive manufacturing at the BMW Group Page Date the years.
 Depending on the component specifications, the BMW Group applies different procedures and materials.
-Today, additive manufacturing methods are most commonly applied in areas that frequently require small batches of customized and sometimes also very complex components, such as toolmaking, spare parts production, operating resources as well as pre-development, vehicle validation and testing, and concept or show cars.
+Today, additive manufacturing methods are most commonly applied in areas that frequently require small batches of customized and sometimes also very complex components, such as pre-development, vehicle validation and testing, and concept cars.
+But also toolmaking, or operating resources are main application areas.
 A particular highlight for the technologies are completely new vehicles, such as the BMW i models, which come without predecessors.
-So initial prototypes need to be produced entirely with additive methods in order to be able to accommodate early modifications.
+So initial prototypes need to be produced in large part with additive methods.
 Besides using additive manufacturing for trendsetting new vehicles, an especially charming area of application for the technology is in BMW classic cars.
-Especially when it comes to very old collector's vehicles, a component might be scanned and the generated digital data repaired in order to translate them into a CAD data set.
+Especially when it comes to very old collector's vehicles, a component might be scanned three-dimensional in order to generate a digital data set.
 Thanks to this reverse engineering method, it is possible to generate previously unavailable components for the spare parts production.
 Wide range of possible applications Thanks to the company's great expertise, the BMW Group can apply 3D printing in a great variety of areas.
 A particularly interesting example is what the Rapid Technologies Center produced for the British Paralympics basketball team in 2012: Based on 3D body scans of the team members, customized wheelchair seats for each player were made.
 Compared to conventionally made seats, the innovative seats were considerably lighter and also an ideal fit for the athletes, a major advantage for the players.
 In mid-2014, the BMW Group introduced a 3D-printed ergonomic tool in the vehicle assembly that protects workers against excess strains on the thumb joints while carrying out certain assembly activities.
 Each of these flexible assembly devices is a single piece, customized to match the form and size of a specific worker's hand.
 Another milestone has been the application of additive manufacturing methods for metal parts, which allows for new solutions and is already used in small series production.
 For several years now, BMW has equipped their DTM racecars with water pump wheels made with 3D printing.
 The 500th 3D-printed water pump wheel was fitted in April of this year.
-The
+The high-precision component, which is subject to high stresses, consists of an aluminum alloy